coopnorge/github-workflow-kubernetes-validation/docs/index.md

-# github-workflow-kubernetes-validation
+# GitHub workflow Kubernetes validation

 ## Goal

 > `v1` documentation below

-Validation of kubernetes templates and also a rich diff to state in cluster.
+Validation of Kubernetes templates and also a rich diff to state in cluster.

 ## Usage

-The workflow uses the kubernetes engineering image to run the ci steps.
-The image auto detects kubernetes objects required validating and can also produce a diff in case of changes.
+The workflow uses the Kubernetes engineering image to run the CI steps.
+The image auto detects Kubernetes objects required validating and can also produce a diff in case of changes.
 To use the this in CI, setup the workflow like this:

 ```yaml